 Thursday, Sept.
 8th.
-If you get to Thunder Bay early enough, join us at 3 p.m. at the Thunder Bay Museum for the Wendell Beckwith documentary tour, film, and exhibit. (no charge) More info here!
+Thunder Bay Museum for the Wendell Beckwith documentary film, tour, exhibit & discussion with staff of Thunder Bay Museum. (no charge) More info here!

 Thursday evening, Sept.
 8th.
 Meet-up at Sleeping Giant Brewery in Thunder Bay, for brews, schmooze, talk canoes and Bill Ostrom will demonstrate his packs.
 Pizza provided.
 Cash Bar.

 Friday, September 9th.
 Start the day at Fort William Historical Park in Thunder Bay.
 Experience a day in the life of a voyageur, reliving history on the Kaministiquia River.
 (Entrance fee not included in registration.)